 Eggs are laid on plant foliage and newly-hatched larvae feed on the leaves, creating a windowing effect.
 Growing larvae prefer to hide in the whorl, damaging the developing leaves, which display a shot-hole pattern of holes as they emerge.
 In severe cases, the leaf may break off above the damaged area.

 If plants are infested very early in the vegetative stage and there is not much leaf present, larvae may hide in the soil at the base of the plant, where they can cause damage to the stem, or kill the young plant.
 Larval activity is higher at night.

 Overseas, fall armyworm subjected to repeated and prolonged use of insecticides have rapidly developed pesticide resistance so consider management options carefully.

 What to look for

-Seedling and vegetative crops can recover from defoliation, particularly if the crop is growing rapidly.
-Larvae can sever seedling maize plants at the base, producing damage similar to that caused by cutworm.
+Fall armyworm larvae can attack maize at all growth stages.
+Vegetative crops can recover from defoliation, particularly if the crop is growing rapidly; however, larvae can defoliate and/or sever seedling maize plants at the base, producing damage similar to that caused by cutworm.